-My name is Beth H. For the purposes of my book, it was suggested I let you know who I really am, even though my pseudo-name is Harriet Hunter.
-Since my walk into recovery in 1999, I’ve had one primary purpose.
-To show others how they can achieve their miracles with a vision and determination to never ever go backwards one day at a time.
-A conduit of positivity, I strive to give others what worked for me and how they can be free from the bondage of self, regardless of their situation by using the 12-Steps of Alcoholics Anonymous and sharing my experience, strength and hope.
+My name is Beth H. For the purposes of my book, my pseudo-name is Harriet Hunter. it was suggested I let you know who I really am.
+Since my walk into recovery in 1999, I’ve had one primary purpose: to show others how they can achieve their miracles with a vision and determination to never-ever go backwards one day at a time.

-I am a member of Tallahassee’s Writing Association; Florida’s Writers Assocation, the Sisters of the Sentences Writers Group, (part of Fiction Among Friends group).
-In addition, I am a member of TWA and FWAs writing critique groups.
+I am a member of Tallahassee’s Writing Association; Florida’s Writers Association, Florida Association of Publishers and Authors, and Sisters of the Sentences Writers Group, (part of Fiction Among Friends group). .

 One common denominator that makes us equal, regardless of our experiences or journey, is our pain.
 Our pain is the same.
 It is this vision of equality that allows me to embrace and encourage others in and out of recovery.
-We are all children of a oneness.
+We are all children of a oneness which for me, makes us all the same.
 Please continue to come back often.
-Sooner or later, I hope you will see yourself in my blog posts.
+Sooner or later, you will hear yourself in my blog posts.

 Consider clicking on Harriethunter.org/jwap where you can learn more about my new class, “Journaling with a Purpose!.”

 If you would like to learn more, come over to the sidebar on the right and opt-in to my newsletter for a bit, as I promise you, more will be revealed.
 Your information is sacred, private respected with great care.
 Last names are not required.